Kate's Cabin services

 The site was later acquired by Applegreen in late 2017 who rebranded the Spar store to their Applegreen branding and kept the Subway concession.
 In November 2018 Applegreen purchased a significant stake of Welcome Break.
 One of the trade-offs of the purchase was that this site would eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.
 In 2020 Welcome Break started promoting "Kate's Cabin", keeping its unusual name, but it continues to be branded 'Applegreen'.
 Applegreen later added a Greggs store to the forecourt, opening on 4 December 2020.

 Although these weren't signed as services, it's worth noting that it was one of the oldest Little Chefs in the country, even if it was rebuilt in 1986 in its more familiar brick styling.
 At the same time a new Little Chef Lodge opened, which is now the Travelodge.
 The old restaurant was in the middle of today's car park, and there was a small, abandoned petrol station there too.

-The building gained a Burger King in 1998, but the Little Chef had to become an EG Diner in January 2018.
+The building gained a Burger King in an extension in 1998, but the Little Chef had to become an EG Diner in January 2018.
 Both this and the Burger King closed on 23 May 2018.
 For a long time it was not known what Euro Garages intended to do with the building, as it lay empty.
 In June 2019 the old building was demolished and work started to build a new Starbucks, which opened on 10 January 2020.

 |Peterborough (1 mile)||Services on the A1||Stibbington (4 miles)|